adrian-kriegel/lemur-api-node/README.md

 		}
 	},

-	//will return object if someObject is a valid JSON object
+	//will return "object" if someObject is a valid JSON object
 	callback: (req) => { return typeof(req.body.someObject) }
 })